platonic-realm/project-zero/Chapter-1/Chapter-1.md

 Then for Linux kernel:
 ```
-tar xvf res/linux-6.1.2.tar.xz
+tar xvf res/linux-5.15.86.tar.xz
 ```

-And for Busybox:
+And for BusyBox:
 ```
 tar xvf res/busybox-1.35.0.tar.bz2
 ```